-Welcome to the University of Maryland Men's Soccer scholarship and program info page.
-Here you'll get specifics on the school and details on their Men's Soccer program like who to contact about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.
+Thanks for visiting the University of Maryland Men's Soccer scholarship and program information page.
+Here you'll receive information about the school and details on their Men's Soccer program like who to contact about recruiting, names of past alumni, what scholarship opportunities can be had and how to start the recruiting process.

 University of Maryland Men's soccer Program Coaching & Recruiting Staff

-If you're trying to get recruited it's important to know who to build a relationship with - and NCSA has the info you'll need.
-The Director of Operations of the University of Maryland Men's Soccer program is Will Swaim.
-Additional essential staff are:
+If you're hoping to get recruited it is critical to understand who to get in front of - and NCSA has the details you'll need.
+The Assistant Coach of the University of Maryland Men's Soccer program is Brian Rowland.
+Additional major personnel include:

 - Assitant Coach Scott Buete

 If you are considering becoming a part of the University of Maryland Men's Soccer program these are the people you'll want to contact.
 You can choose to get in touch with them via email utilizing the link above or call the school to obtain more details about the college and Men's Soccer program prior to determining if it's a suitable fit for you personally.

 Create a Free NCSA Profile to Start Connecting with Coaches

 NCSA offers student student athletes the resources and info they need to increase their odds of being recruited by a Men's Soccer program, whether it's at University of Maryland or another school.
 Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
 This year on it's own there are 18610 Men's Soccer athletes making use of the NCSA scouting professionals, network and technology to get their highlights in front of 3160 coaches at 1491 colleges Men's Soccer programs across the country.